 The Christmas Express – Allaire State Park, Wall Township

-The Christmas Express has been a family tradition for 35 years.
-Sponsored by the New Jersey Museum of Transportation and run by Pine Creek Railroad, this popular holiday train ride is about 15 minutes long and includes a visit with Santa Claus.
-In the daytime, trains leave every half hour from 11 a.m. – 4 p.m. on November 25, 26 & 27 and December 4, 11 & 18.
-Nighttime rides are scheduled between 5:30–8:30 p.m. on December 3, 10 & 17, and between 6–8:30 p.m. on December 9 & 16.
-Tickets cannot be purchased online; they must be purchased on the day of departure at the ticket office, located at the far corner of the parking lot.
-We recommend getting there early, as the rides sell out fast.
-Fares are $6; cash, check or Visa/Mastercard only.
+The Christmas Express has been a family tradition for more than 35 years.
+Sponsored by the New Jersey Museum of Transportation and run by Pine Creek Railroad, this popular holiday train ride is about 15 minutes long and includes a visit with Santa.
+The trains run on November 24, 25, and 26 from 11 a.m. – 4 p.m.; December 2, 9, and 16 from 11 a.m. – 4:30 p.m.; and on December 3, 10, and 17 from 11 a.m. – 4 p.m.
+Nighttime rides are scheduled for December 2, 9 , and 16 from 6–8:30 p.m.
+Trains depart every half-hour.
+Tickets are not available online; they must be purchased at the ticket office, open whenever Halloween, Christmas, and weekend trains are running.
+Tickets are $6.

 The Polar Express – Whippany

-Brand-new this year is a magical one-hour Polar Express train ride inspired by the children's holiday classic by Chris Van Allsburg.
+Take a ride on the magical one-hour Polar Express train ride inspired by the children's holiday classic by Chris Van Allsburg.
 Santa greets each child as the story is read aloud, music from the Warner Bros. movie soundtrack is played, and cookies and hot chocolate are served.
 Young passengers dressed in pajamas will be dazzled by the juggling chef and roaming hobos.
+Trains run on select dates from November 18 – December 10, and then daily from December 17–31, except on Christmas Day.
 Tickets online.
-(This train, operated by the Morristown & Erie Railway, will replace the Whippany Railway Museum's Santa Claus Special, which will not run this year.
-The museum is closed for the season and will reopen in Spring 2017.)

-NOTE: The Polar Express train operated by the Delaware River Railroad in Phillipsburg is SOLD OUT FOR 2016
+Act fast: the Polar Express train operated by Delaware River Railroad in Phillipsburg is almost completely sold out!

 Tri-State Santa Train – Wayne

-The Tri-State Railway Historical Society presents its 24th annual Santa Train, featuring a visit with Santa and Mrs. Claus, along with some elves and cartoon characters.
+The Tri-State Railway Historical Society presents its 25th annual Santa Train, featuring a visit with Santa and Mrs. Claus, along with some elves and cartoon characters.
 Each child will receive an activity book and a toy on the ride, which lasts about an hour.
-Departs December 11 at 8:45 a.m., 10:45 a.m., 12:45 p.m. & 2:45 p.m.
-Tickets are $17 for adults, $11 for children under 12, and free for babies under 2.
+Departs December 9 at 9 a.m., 11 a.m., 1 p.m., and 3 p.m.
+Tickets are $20 for adults, $10 for children under 12, and free for babies under 2.
+Tickets online.